SEC Mandatory Climate Risk Disclosure Rules Explainer and Fact Sheet - Last Updated: June 27, 2023

 2. Other SEC registrants

-A big goal of the SEC's new mandatory climate disclosure rules is to standardize and simplify sustainability reporting for companies.
+A primary objective of the SEC's new mandatory climate disclosure rules is to standardize and simplify sustainability reporting for companies, as well as ESG-related information for investors.
 Many companies are currently under pressure to use a wide range of different sustainability reporting standards and frameworks.
-The SEC is looking to standardize these obligations into common ESG reporting standards that meet the needs of regulators, investors, and other stakeholders.
+The SEC ruling aims to standardize these obligations into a common ESG and climate reporting framework that meet the needs of regulators, investors, and other stakeholders.

-The SEC will be finalizing its legal requirements for climate disclosure this year, and we expect to see the final requirements in 2023.
-The SEC's climate disclosure standards are informed and influenced by TCFD (Task Force on Climate-Related Financial Disclosures), so we recommend organizations familiarize themselves with TCFD guidelines if they haven't alread done so (our ESG reporting platform comes auto-configured with TCFD standards requirements).
+The SEC's climate disclosure standards are informed and influenced by TCFD (Task Force on Climate-Related Financial Disclosures, now within the IFRS's ISSB sustainability reporting standards), so we recommend organizations familiarize themselves with TCFD and ISSB guidelines if they haven't alread done so (our ESG reporting platform comes auto-configured with TCFD standards requirements).

 1. Governance